Alfresco/docs-alfresco/microsoft-office/latest/config/index.md

     Alternatively, you can specify `@port` instead of `@SSL`, but not both.
 The default port is `443`.

-    For more information, see [Configure a Shortcut Item](https://technet.microsoft.com/en-gb/library/cc753580.aspx){:target="_blank"}.
+    For more information, see [Configure a Shortcut Item](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753580(v=ws.11)?redirectedfrom=MSDN){:target="_blank"}.

 ## Configuring mapping properties in Alfresco Office Services

 Property mapping in AOS allows you to inject custom properties and metadata into Office documents.
 Property mapping is deactivated by default.
 Follow these instructions to activate property mapping.

 Property mapping is different from the standard metadata extraction mechanism and should be carefully configured to ensure that different properties are set up.
-Properties stored in the Alfresco repository are injected into Office documents when these files are read through AOS, and equally properties are extracted from Office files written through AOS and then updated in the Alfresco repository.
+Properties stored in the repository are injected into Office documents when these files are read through AOS, and equally properties are extracted from Office files written through AOS and then updated in the repository.

 > **Note:** Injected properties form part of the document.
 If the document is removed from the organization, for example, anyone outside the organization reading the document can view all the properties that have been mapped into the document.